kharvd/practicechat/README.md

 ### Server-to-Client messages

-#### connection_result
+#### connect_result
-Sent by the server upon client's connect request.
-If the user with the specified name is already connected, returns `"success": false`, otherwise returns `true`.
+Sent by the server upon client's `connect` request. `user_exists` is true, if the user was already registered.
+`success` is false if the specified user exists and the password is wrong, or if the username contains illegal characters.

-Payload example:
+Payload example (success):

         {
+            "success": true,
+            "user_exists": false
+        }

+Payload example (failure):

+        {
+            "success": false,
-            "success": true
+            "user_exists": true
         }

 #### user_list